juanjobogado/juanjobogado/README.md

 <h1 align="center">Hi 👋, I'm Juan José Bogado.</h1>
 <h3 align="center">A passionate Full Stack Developer from Argentina.</h3>

-<p>I'm a Full Stack Web Developer graduated from Henry's bootcamp and I'm currently looking for a job in this field.
+<p>I have great teamwork skills, an entrepreneur soul, and I enjoy a lot being connected with people.
+I also studied Law a couple years and I have a background in administration and customer service.

-I love being in continuos learning, I consider myself proactive, and I can't stand quiet, I always have to be learning new stuff, working in projects, and learning new languages.
+🔹️I consider myself proactive.
+I always have to be learning new stuff, working onprojects, and learning new languages.

+🔹️I decided to became a developer because all my life I wanted to be able to do homeoffice while I travel to different places discovering the world.
+And I'm happy to start this journey looking for the job that will allow me to fulfill my dreams.
+And the best part of this, is that I discovered I love studying new technologies.

-The thechnologies I work with are Javascript, CSS, HTML, Express, React, Redux, NextJs, Prisma, PostgreSQL, Sequelize, JQuery, NodeJs, Cloudinary and Bootstrap, and I'm willing to learn more.
+🔹️The thechnologies I work with are Javascript, CSS, HTML, Express, React, Redux, NextJs, Prisma, PostgreSQL, Sequelize, JQuery, NodeJs, Cloudinary and Bootstrap, and I'm willing to learn more.
 I also have as soft skills SCRUM, and the GitFlow.

 Besides the projects I made during the time I studied in Henry, I also was Teacher Assistant.
 And before Henry, I used to teach Spanish to people from all over the world.
 So I love meeting new people, work with them, and learn from them as well.</p>

 - 📫 How to reach me **juanjobogado13@gmail.com**